jasonsbeer/AmigaPCI/AmigaPCI_PCI_Dev_Guide.md

 In AUTOCONFIG mode, the PCI target device will be configured on startup like any Amiga AUTOCONFIG device.
 The advantage of AUTOCONFIG mode is the ability to use a PCI device upon startup without the need to load drivers from disk.
 This supports devices such as auto booting hard drives, video, sound cards, etc. Once the PCI target device is configured by the AUTOCONFIG process, the target device may be directly accessed by its base address(es).

 Prometheus mode requires the PCI target device be configured in software in order to function.
 This mode can support PCI target devices not designed for the Amiga.
 During startup, the Local PCI Bridge is configured via AUTOCONFIG in the 32-bit Zorro 3 address space, which will supply a base address for the Local PCI Bridge through which the slots in Prometheus mode may be accessed.
 Driver software may then poll the Local PCI Bridge base address with each device selection bit.
-The Local PCI bridge will return $FFFF FFFF if an AUTOCONFIG slot is polled via the Local PCI Bridge base address.
+The Local PCI bridge will return 0xFFFF FFFF if an AUTOCONFIG slot is polled via the Local PCI Bridge base address.

 ## 1.4 Developing PCI Cards for the AmigaPCI and Upgrade Path